Asabeneh/30-Days-Of-JavaScript/readMe.md

 ![Day one](./images/day_1.png)

-🌕  You are amazing.
-You have just completed day 1 challenge and you are in your way to greatness.
+🌕  You are amazing!
+You have just completed day 1 challenge and you are on your way to greatness.
 Now do some exercises for your brain and for your muscle.

 # 💻 Day 1: Exercises